Designer dog breeds are a very popular choice for potential dog buyers today.

 Intelligence, Temperament & Personality Traits of the Border Collie Pyrenees

-As a result of the independence streak of the Great Pyrenees, this breed can be somewhat challenging to train.
+As a result of the independent streak of the Great Pyrenees, this breed can be somewhat challenging to train.

 Being highly intelligent and affectionate, it responds well to positive reinforcement.